 About the Cause

-Homegrown in Yonkers, New York, Greyston’s bakers are on a mission to change lives through the practice of radical inclusion and OpenHiring™.
+Homegrown in Yonkers, New York, Greyston’s bakers told us that they are on a mission to change lives through the practice of radical inclusion and OpenHiring™.
 Individuals that struggle with common barriers to employment are hired to work for the world-class bakery, where they join a supportive team and participate in a wide range of community programs.

 We dare you not to drool over this pan of fresh brownies, or be charmed by that smiling face.